Elephant Stories on Malayalam Screen

-Guruvayur Kesavan – The movie with elephant name Guruvayur Kesavan as the central character has just completed 40 years of its release.
+Guruvayur Kesavan – The movie with the elephant name Guruvayur Kesavan as the central character has just completed 40 years of its release.
 Elephants form an integral part of Kerala culture, where they are used for festivals and cultural events.
-Perhaps Kerala is the only state which owns fan clubs for elite elephants which take part in local temple festivals.
+Perhaps Kerala is the only state that owns fan clubs for elite elephants that take part in local temple festivals.
 Elephants have played supporting character roles in many Malayalam movies.
-So through this column, let us discuss a few such movies where elephants played a major role in film script.
+So, through this column, let us discuss a few such movies where elephants played a major role in the film script.

 It’s 40 years since Guruvayur Kesavan got released

-We have watched many stories on big screen where elephants play the lead role or characters with equal importance of lead actors.
-In many films, they also essayed supporting roles, which play a significant role in film script.
-Guruvayur Kesavan is the first Malayalam film, where an elephant played protagonist role.
-The film directed by Bharathan was scripted by Puthur Unnikrishnan and N. Govindankutty.
+We have watched many stories on the big screen where elephants play the lead role or characters with equal importance of lead actors.
+In many films, they also essayed supporting roles, which play a significant role in the film script.
+Guruvayur Kesavan is the first Malayalam film in which an elephant played the protagonist role.
+The film directed by Bharathan, was scripted by Puthur Unnikrishnan and N. Govindankutty.
 Puthur Unnikrishnan wrote the original story.
 The film was produced by M. O. Joseph and released in the banner Manjilas.
-The movie released in 1977 starred Jayabharathi, Soman, Usha Kumari, Adoor Bhasi, Bhahadur, Shankaradi, Paravur Bharathan and Sukumari in major roles.
+The movie, released in 1977, starred Jayabharathi, Soman, Usha Kumari, Adoor Bhasi, Bhahadur, Shankaradi, Paravur Bharathan, and Sukumari in major roles.

-Other major elephants of Guruvayur including Gopinath faced camera for this movie, which told the story of their beloved companion.
-The film was shot in Guruvayur and temple premises.
-Adoor Bhasi played the role of Achuthan Nair, the main mahout of Kesavan and Oduvil Unnikrishnan as second mahout Mani Nair.
+Other major elephants of Guruvayur, including Gopinath, faced the camera for this movie, which told the story of their beloved companion.
+The film was shot in Guruvayur and the temple premises.
+Adoor Bhasi played the role of Achuthan Nair, the main mahout of Kesavan and Oduvil Unnikrishnan as the second mahout, Mani Nair.
 The movie was released on 1977 November 17.

 Adoor Bhasi as mahout, taming Guruvayur Kesavan – Movie Screenshot